opendatamesh-initiative/odm-platform/product-plane-services/blueprint-server/README.md

      ]
      ```

 Both directory/file names and file contents could be templated, each parameter of the blueprint must have the following naming convention: `${parameterName}`.
+The variable name can't also contain special characters such as `",",".","-","_", ...`

 For example, given the parameters `dirName=renamedDirectory`, `fileName=renamedFile` and `fileContent=test`, and the following blueprint:
 ```txt